kevtool/video_viewer/notes.md

-BUGS:
+#### BUGS:

 - if the first frame of an example is less than 100 and the last frame is more than 100, then the sorting is not reliable and the video is cutoff

-TODO:
+#### TODO:

 - add functionality that records first frame and last frame of part of a video and cut it (video cutter)

-Video website
+##### Video website
 https://media.xiph.org/video/derf/

+- If you get a raw file webpage while trying to download a video, right click on the page and choose 'Save as', and then download the video as a .y4m
+- If you try to download a video and get a .txt file, you can just change the extension to .y4m

-netflix dark scene videos
+##### netflix dark scene videos
 dinnerscene (kevin)
 barscene (kevin)
 dancers (kevin)